![]() deutsches Glossar |

 SHUNTING LIMITS

-A territory limited by shunting limit boards or other points designated in the operating instructions, where shunting units may enter main tracks in charge of a local operator without authority from the train director.
-Yard limits instead
+A territory limited by shunting limit boards or other points designated in the operating instructions, where shunting units may enter main tracks. (see also: Yard limits)

 SHUNTING LIMIT BOARD